omar-polo/gmid/README.md

 ## Architecture/Security considerations

 The internal architecture was revisited for the 2.0 release.
-For previous releases, please refer to previous revision of this file.
+For earlier releases, please refer to previous revision of this file.

 gmid has a privsep design, where the operations done by the daemon are splitted into multiple processes: